Vajram-And-RaviVajram-And-Ravi

 About Supreme Audit Institutions (SAIs):

-• They are public oversight institutions which audit a government’s use of public funds.
+• They are public oversight institutions responsible for the audit of government revenue and expenditure.

 • They are a critical link in a country’s accountability chain.

-• Most SAIs derive their mandate from the constitution and/or legislation.
+• Most SAIs derives their mandate from the constitution and/or legislation.

-• SAIs undertake financial audits of organizations’ accounting procedures and financial statements, and compliance audits reviewing the legality of transactions made by the audited body.
+• SAIs undertakes financial audits of organizations’ accounting procedures and financial statements, and compliance audits reviewing the legality of transactions made by the audited body.

-INTOSAI – International Organization of Supreme Audit Institutions:
+Key Facts about International Organization of Supreme Audit Institutions (INTOSAI):

 • It operates as an umbrella organization for the external government audit community.